havluj/EggDetector/data/readme.md

 		- not saving files to hostname folder (-nH),
 		- but to `$DIRECTORY` by omitting first 2 folders `ptacionline`, `134572snaps` (--cut-dirs=3)
 		- excluding index.html files (-R index.html)

+## Use the folder trimmer to delete up useless data
+Use the application to delete useless data that has been downloaded by the download script: [Folder trimmer](foldertrimmer/readme.md)

 ## Use the data tagger to tag the data
 Use the application to tag the downloaded data.
 The information will then be used to train a neural network: [Data Tagger](tagger/readme.md)